ddoyediran/Javascript-Array-/README.md

 # Access

-You can access an Array by specifying the index number you want to access such as *`arrayName[index]`*.
+You can access an Array or element(s) in array by specifying the index number of the array you want to access such as *`arrayName[index]`*.
 Let's take a look at Example 1.1 below

 ##### Example 1.1: